Kid McCoy: Boxing career

 Another one of McCoy's tactics was demonstrated while McCoy was on a tour of Australia and some other Pacific Islands.
 To supplement his income, he would take on all comers.
 In one unidentified port, McCoy, who scarcely weighed 160 lb, agreed to box a huge native reputed to weigh in excess of 250 lb.
 McCoy watched him train and noted the man fought in his bare feet.
 When the fight began, McCoy's corner threw handfuls of tacks into the ring, causing the bare-footed challenger to drop his guard and raise up one foot.
 As soon as he did so, McCoy lowered the boom on his distracted adversary.

 Although slight of build, McCoy captured the world middleweight championship by defeating Dan Creedon.
 McCoy never defended the title, choosing to abandon the crown to enable him to pursue the world heavyweight championship.
 Despite his handicap in size, McCoy battled the best heavyweights of his era, and defeated Joe Choynski and Peter Maher.
 He was defeated by Tom Sharkey and Jim Corbett.
 The Corbett fight was the subject of controversy, as the ending was suspect and Corbett's estranged wife claimed the bout was fixed.
+Although, she later recanted her statement.

 "The real McCoy"

-It was thought that the expression "The Real McCoy" originally referred to Kid McCoy.
-With regard to this, once again, stories abound.
-One scenario involves a local tough who bumped into McCoy in a bar.
-McCoy, who was slight of build and a dapper dresser, did not look like a fighter.
-The bar room bully reputedly laughed when told the slender fellow he was annoying was Kid McCoy.
+It has been incorrectly asserted the expression "The Real McCoy" originally referred to Kid McCoy.
+One origin involves a local tough who bumped into McCoy and laughed when he was told the fellow he was annoying was Kid McCoy.
 He then challenged McCoy to fight, and upon reviving from being knocked out allegedly remarked "Oh my God, that was the real McCoy".

-However, it is believed that the first publication with this spelling occurred in James S. Bond's 1881 dime novel, The Rise and Fall of the "Union club": or, Boy life in Canada, wherein a character utters, "By jingo! yes; so it will be It's the 'real McCoy,' as Jim Hicks says.
-Nobody but a devil can find us there."
-Skeptics, though, point out that Kid McCoy was only nine years old when this was published.
+However, it is believed that the first publication of the phrase with this spelling occurred in James S. Bond's 1881 dime novel, The Rise and Fall of the "Union club": or, Boy life in Canada, wherein a character utters, "By jingo! yes; so it will be It's the 'real McCoy,' as Jim Hicks says."
+Skeptics point out that Kid McCoy was only nine years old when this was published.